apisec-inc/documentation/docs/ProjectDashboard.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322323-99c55a8a-f324-4c82-8022-0d5af4a83675.png" />

 #### **4.2.5.
 Categories**
-The categories on the 'Configurations' page are same as the 'Security Categories' (Chapter 5) option in the 'Services' Menu.
+The categories on the 'Configurations' page are same as the 'Security Categories' (chapter 9) option in the 'Services' Menu.
 APIsec has total 118 categories.
 34 are currently active and 84 are inactive.
 The inactive categories are activated when the need arises.

 A user can switch between 'Tiles View' and 'List View' as per their need.
 Also, the user can Apply the filters like All, Active, Inactive, and type on the categories.